 Traditionally, the Bride Groom would not know what day or hour the wedding would occur, neither would the Bride.
 It was a day and time that only the Father of the Bridegroom knew, so the Bridegroom too, would have to wait, greatly anticipating his special day.
 Once the Father decided the wedding chamber was complete and ready, he would signal to his son that it was time to go get his Bride.
 This happened in the middle of the night.
 The Bridegroom would have a shofar that he would blow, like a trumpet and this would wake up the town’s people.
 They would have to also be anticipating his arrival and meet him outside, in order to be in the wedding procession.
 Once the Bridesmaids heard the shofar, they would have to make sure they had enough oil in their lamps to not only get the Bride up quickly, but to last as they walked back to the Bride Groom’s Father’s house, in the dark, to help light the way.

 Once their eyes would meet, the Father would show the covenant contact was in his hands.
 The Bridegroom would walk his Bride over to a type of chair and allow her to sit.
 She would be lifted up and carried the rest of the way to the wedding chamber.
 Once they arrived, they would walk into their wedding bed chamber and be given their privacy to consummate their marriage, physically.
 The door to the wedding would be shut and any late comers, would literally be shut out from the wedding.
 The guests would meet and greet and once the consummation was complete, the Bridegroom would bring out their bed sheets.
 If there was blood, it was a time for the guests to rejoice because the Bride had kept herself a virgin and her hymen was indeed broken.
 The shedding of this blood, sealed their physical covenant.
 If there was no blood, there was no wedding.
 It was considered a permanent, eternal seal between then.
 So after it was confirmed she had waited for her Groom, the wedding celebration would continue for seven days!
+With Christians, we too have to be cleansed by the blood of the lamb as we enter our betrothal period with Jesus.
+It is His blood that cleanses us from our sin and places a white wedding garment, representing His cleansing of sin, both physically and spiritually before the wedding celebration occurs.

 The parable of the ten virgins is one that the disciples could relate to because they were so familiar with their own cultural weddings: